1953–54 Aston Villa F.C. season

-Aston Villa played the 1953–54 English football season in the Football League First Division, the top-tier of English football.
+The 1953–54 English football season was Aston Villa's 55th season in The Football League.
+Villa played in the First Division, the top-tier of English football.

 There were debuts for Bill Baxter (98), Ken O Roberts (38), Roy Chapman (19), and Joe Tyrell (7).
 When Baxter retired in summer 1957, he stayed with Villa to serve them as coach and assistant manager until 1967.
 Roberts scored three goals in his time at Villa.